blog posts

 3. In this step, you must specify the type of virtual switch.
 Hyper-V lets you choose one of the following three options to build a virtual switch.

 • Private: A private switch that allows virtual machines to communicate with each other only on the host machine or, more precisely, the server on which Hyper-V is installed.
-This option is an ideal solution for organizations looking for an isolated private network.
+This option is ideal for organizations looking for an isolated private network.
 A network that has no interaction with external network traffic.
 For example, implementing a bed and environment for conducting experiments is one of these.
-This switch makes perfect sense and does not use any physical adapters under any circumstances.
+This switch makes perfect sense and does not use any physical adapters.
 Note that the word Private in this network model has nothing to do with private IP addresses.
 Upgrading to other switches is another advantage of a private switch.

 • Interna: The function of the internal switch is very similar to that of a private switch, except that it allows the operating system to have a virtual adapter on the switch.
-The built-in switch allows virtual machines on the same Hyper-V server to communicate with each other.
+The built-in switch allows virtual machines on the same Hyper-V server to communicate.
 It also allows the host operating system to manage them.
-The operating system can use the internal switch to manage any virtual machine with a virtual adapter directly.
+The operating system can use the internal switch to operate any virtual machine directly with a virtual adapter.
 Like the private switch, the internal switch has nothing to do with the physical adapter.

 Figure 4.
 Assign a name to the virtual switch for ease of operation.